OpenCHAMI/.github/HPSF-Project-Proposal.md

 ### 15. Please list the project members with access to commit to the mainline of the project

 The TSC above has access to commit directly to all project repositories.
 Individual developers from various member sites have permission to commit to independent components in their capacity as maintainers of those components.
+The TSC grants commit access to developers who meet several criteria and record their access in the CODEOWNERS file of each repository.

+**Commiter Criteria:**

+ 1. Valid and verifiable signing key for all commits
+ 1. Confirmed by a TSC member as connected with a partner **-or-** confirmed by a TSC member to be deploying OpenCHAMI for providing HPC Services to users
+ 1. A commitment from the user to engage in regular code reviews for the repository

 ### 16. Please describe the project's decision-making process